Q1: What is the ORSF?

 The judges marking rubric is the based on the Canada-Wide Science Fair marking form, however Project Reports are optional and recommended as they contribute to the overall thoroughness, scientific method and impression but will not be explicitly marked like they are for CWSF (where they are pre-submitted for marking).

-Q4: Can I take home part of my project overnight (perhaps laptop) Friday and bring it in with me on Saturday morning?
+Q4: Can I take home part of my project overnight (perhaps laptop) Friday and bring it back with me on Saturday morning?

-Complete project setup Friday is recommended for preliminary judging that occurs Saturday morning before students enter - the gym will be secured overnight but we are not responsible for lost items.
-Students can take home valuables overnight if they wish but they must complete complete setup between 9:15 and 9:30am when final judging begins.
+Complete project setup Friday is required for judging on that day and which continues Saturday morning before students enter.
+The gym will be secured overnight but we are not responsible for lost items.
+Students can take home valuables overnight if they wish but they must complete be able to reassemble their project quicky at 9am Saturday when final judging begins.

 Q5: Will there be photos of students taken at the event?